Kevinrosmusic/IcelandTest/README.md

 - Type `git clone`, and then paste the URL you copied in Step 3.<br>

-  `$ git clone https://github.com/Kevinrosmusic/IcelandTest.gitt` <em>Press Enter key</em><br>
+  `$ git clone https://github.com/Kevinrosmusic/IcelandTest.git` <em>Press Enter key</em><br>

 - Your local copy will be created.

 - Please note that you must have Git installed on your PC, this can be done [here](https://gist.github.com/derhuerst/1b15ff4652a867391f03)

--  After you get the project aiming to the desired directory, you need now to install dependencies by running npm install or use only yarn.
+-  After you get the project aiming to the desired directory, you need now to install dependencies by running npm install and then `npm i vite-plugin-svgr`.

+- Start the project with : `npm run dev`

 ##
 ## Authors

 👤 **Kevin Palomino**

-## Muestra tu apoyo

-¡Dale un ⭐️ si te gusta este proyecto!